SantiagoChM23/gis-immo/README.md

 ## License

 This project is a proof of concept for BBL (Bundesamt für Bauten und Logistik).
+Licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/)